SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 1.02 Joint Membership (two persons)

-A member may apply at any time for conversion to a joint membership (limited to two persons only) subject to compliance with the requirements set forth in Section 1 of this Article.
-The term joint membership shall be deemed to be joint tenancy with full rights of survivorship as authorized by laws of this state, except as restricted herein as limited to two persons only.
+A member may apply at any time for conversion to a joint membership (limited to two members only) subject to compliance with the requirements set forth in Section 1 of this Article.
+The term joint membership shall be deemed to be joint tenancy with full rights of survivorship as authorized by laws of this state, except as restricted herein as limited to two members only.
 Any provisions relating to the rights and liabilities of membership shall apply equally with respect to the holders of a joint membership.
 For joint membership the following rules shall apply:

 1. the presence at a meeting of either joint member shall be regarded as the presence of one member, and of constituting a joint waiver of notice of the meeting;